-In order to take advantage of these coherencies, we need to extend either the basis transform B, or apply additional transformations to the transport matrix T. Extending the compressive sensing algorithm to exploit inter-pixel coherencies during acquisition is not feasible, due to the natural parallelism of cameras (i.e., all pixels are captured at once), and thus the basis transform B cannot be adapted.
-However, we can still utilize inter-pixel relations during post-processing (decoding) by applying additional transformations on \hat{T} .
+In order to take advantage of these coherencies, we need to extend either the basis transform B, or apply additional transformations to the transport matrix T. Extending the compressive sensing algorithm to exploit inter-pixel coherencies during acquisition is not feasible, due to the natural parallelism of cameras (i.e., all pixels are captured at once), and thus the basis transform \boldsymbol{B} cannot be adapted.
+However, we can still utilize inter-pixel relations during post-processing (decoding) by applying additional transformations on $\hat{\boldsymbol{T}}$

 To define these additional transformations, we note the similarity with image compression, where inter-pixel relations are used to minimize storage requirements.
 A common method to condense information is to apply a suitable basis transformation, such as a wavelet transform.
 After transforming the image, only the most important coefficients (i.e., with largest magnitudes) are stored.
 Again, this can be written compactly as a matrix multiplication similar to Equation (10).
-For example, an observed image c can be condensed into a few significant coefficients using a suitable basis to Equation (10) we obtain the following equation:
+For example, an observed image c can be condensed into a few significant coefficients using a suitable basis P by the transformation: P^Tc .
+Interestingly, when applying this to Equation (10) we obtain the following equation:

-$$\boldsymbol{P}^{T}\boldsymbol{C} = (\boldsymbol{P}^{T}\hat{\boldsymbol{T}})(\boldsymbol{B}^{T}\boldsymbol{L}).$$ (13)
+$$\mathbf{P}^T \mathbf{C} = (\mathbf{P}^T \hat{\mathbf{T}}) (\mathbf{B}^T \mathbf{L}). \tag{13}$$

-Observe that $P^T \hat{T} = P^T TB$, consists of two basis transformations on the transport matrix T. The right transformation B operates on the rows (i.e., reflectance functions) of the transport matrix, while the left transformation P^T operates on the columns of the transport matrix (i.e., photographs).
+Observe that $P^T\hat{T} = P^TTB$, consists of two basis transformations on the transport matrix T. The right transformation B operates on the rows (i.e., reflectance functions) of the transport matrix, while the left transformation P^T operates on the columns of the transport matrix (i.e., photographs).
 In other words, the right transform exploits coherencies within the reflectance functions, while the left transform condenses inter-pixel information.
 The resulting doubly transformed transport matrix is even more sparse, and thus is potentially inferable from fewer measurements at a higher accuracy.